rodiontsev/markdownj/README.markdown

   * Milestone releases to remove the need for a 'SNAPSHOT' dependency.

-  * It's possible set the code-block template in MarkdownProcessor.
+  * You can set the code-block template in MarkdownProcessor.

+  * You can set the additional characters you want escaped in the html rendering.

 To build the last milestone (from commits to May 9 2010):